Traversio

 • SSHClientConfiguration.proxyJumpHosts

-• connection proxies: live-validated through the local Dante/Tinyproxy Docker matrix for SOCKS5 no-auth, SOCKS5 username/password, HTTP CONNECT, HTTP CONNECT Basic auth, and one combined connectionProxy + proxyJumpHosts path
+• connection proxies are validated for SOCKS5 no-auth, SOCKS5 username/password, HTTP CONNECT, HTTP CONNECT Basic auth, and one combined connectionProxy + proxyJumpHosts route

-• ProxyJump: live-validated through a real jump host hop to a nested SSH handshake
+• ProxyJump is validated through a real jump-host connection and a nested final-target SSH handshake

 Forwarding limits to keep in mind:

-• local and dynamic forwarding are closure-scoped Apple 26+ helpers
+• local, dynamic, and remote forwarding are closure-scoped helpers

 • dynamic forwarding supports SOCKS5 with no-auth or username/password auth, plus SOCKS4 and SOCKS4a when SOCKS5 auth is not configured